 Bush asserted that terrorism was a state of mind that had to be defeated.
 The president affirmed to congressional leaders 'They hate Christianity.
 They hate Judaism.
-They hate everything that is not them.'
-President Bush's broad concept of a war on terrorism was shared by Rumsfeld.
-The secretary helped the president develop its premise and objectives
+They hate everything that is not them.'134 President Bush's broad concept of a war on terrorism was shared by Rumsfeld.
+The secretary helped the president develop its premise and objectives and worldwide nature.
+Rumsfeld warned against restricting it to al-Qaeda and Afghanistan and failing to define it as a worldwide threat.135

-&lt;sup>132 Donald Rumsfeld quoted in Jay Bookman.
+132 Donald Rumsfeld quoted in Jay Bookman.
 'Bush's real goal in Iraq', The Atlanta Journal-Constitution, (2002, September 29). p.
 1F.

-&lt;sup>133 Richard Perle, Telephone Interview with Author, 24 September 2008.
+133 Richard Perle, Telephone Interview with Author, 24 September 2008.